 Videoconference – an innovative way of learning English

-The Videoconferencing in English provided a unique opportunity for the attendants to meet with a nonstandard way of learning the language through videoconference sessions with students from another university abroad, more specifically from the Aberystwyth University, Wales.
+The ‘Videoconferencing in English’ course provided a unique opportunity for the attendants to encounter a nonstandard way of learning the language through videoconference sessions with students from another overseas university, more specifically from Aberystwyth University, Wales.

-Concerning the formal criterion, the course was destined for all students with no distinction in relation to the type and the domain of their studies.
-Moreover, no precise level of the English language was requested for the attendance.
-What is of the significant importance, the course was offered not only to official students of the Masaryk University, but also to the exchange and Erasmus students.
-This enabled the participants to compare their experiences, forced them to speak only in proper English (because majority of the audience had different mother tongues) and broadened their knowledge of the cultural background of others (including traditions, different accents or famous persons).
-The working group was formed by students not merely from Europe (primarily the Ukrainians, the Lithuanians and the Slovaks) but also from more distant Central America.
+Concerning the participation criteria, the course was destined for all students with no distinction in relation to the type and the domain of their studies.
+Moreover, no precise English language level was required for the attendance.
+What is of significant importance is thatthe course was offered not only to official Masaryk University students , but also to the exchange and Erasmus students.
+This enabled the participants to compare their experiences, forced communication in English (because the majority of the audience had different mother tongues) and broadened their knowledge of different cultural backgrounds (including traditions, different accents or famous persons).
+The working group was comprisws students not merely from Europe (primarily Ukrainians, Lithuanians and Slovaks) but also from more distant Central America.
 What is rather interesting is the fact that only one student came from the home country (the Czech Republic).

 During the course, the attendants drew attention, besides other things, to the formal aspects of English.
 In writing assignments, they attempted to improve their level of academic English with proper pronunciation and adequate style vis-à-vis the particular audience and circumstances.
-The reading tasks were mainly focused on searching for appropriate background information for later class discussions.
-Even though the writing and reading tasks were important, the course was due to the videoconference sessions principally oriented to speaking and listening.
-Concerning speaking, students expressed their opinions and ideas not only in spontaneous discussions but they also had to prepare some general information relating to earlier specified topics.
-Moreover, one of the tasks was to conduct the whole videoconference session with the Aberystwyth University, including the choice of the topic, preparation and then its presentation and discussion.
-Regarding listening, students were obliged to concentrate and to adapt to specific accents of other participants (mainly to those coming from Asia which may prove to be difficult sometimes) and be ready to respond.
+The reading tasks mainly focused on searching for appropriate background information for later class discussions.
+Even though the writing and reading tasks were important, the course structure? was related to the videoconference sessions being principally oriented to speaking and listening.
+Concerning speaking skills, students expressed their opinions and ideas not only in spontaneous discussions but they also had to prepare some general information related to pre-specified topics.
+Moreover, one of the tasks was to conduct the whole videoconference session with Aberystwyth University, including the choice of topic, preparation and its subsequent presentation and discussion.
+Regarding listening skills, students were obliged to concentrate and adapt to specific accents of other participants (mainly to those coming from Asia which may sometimes prove difficult) and be ready to respond.

-Nevertheless, the main contribution of the course certainly was the intercultural exchange between the attendants.
+Nevertheless, the main contribution of the course was most certainly the intercultural exchange between the attendants.
 Coming from different cultural and social surroundings, they could present their opinions and possibly change the point of view of the others on some controversial topics.
-Although it is not always easy to accept an opinion of another person, it certainly helps to improve the tolerance and mutual respect between people which is more crucial than the factual knowledge of English and proves that courses like this are of significant importance these days.
+Although it is not always easy to accept another’s opinion , it certainly helps to increase/promote tolerance and mutual respect which is more crucial than the factual knowledge of English and proves that courses like this are of significant importance these days.

 Konec formuláře